I'm here to serve.

 I am utterly committed to our evolution through the composting of shame into radical self-love, and the creation of a world where we no longer have to hide who we are, but rather, where our bare-bone, authentic, undefended selves are welcomed out of the closet.
 A world where the fullness and messiness of our imperfect humanity are savored, and where we can reclaim our right to love.... without pecking orders, without permission slips, without perfection... just our raw and simple hearts, burning wide open.

 I bring a decade of training in Nonviolent Communication (NVC) and coaching to my work with women, couples, and families.
-I currently serve as a collaborative trainer with Bay Area Nonviolent Communication (BayNVC), with a specialty in using NVC to support women's growth and empowerment in all their relationships.
-In addition, I am a graduate of the Hakomi Institute of California, specializing in a mindfulness, somatic, experience-based approach to transformation.
+I currently serve as a co-founder of Gainesville Nonviolent Communication (GNVC), as well as a collaborative trainer with Bay Area Nonviolent Communication (BayNVC), with a specialty in using NVC to support women's growth and empowerment in all their relationships.

 When you work with me, our time together is sacred.
 I bring my fully human self, not just my coach self to our sessions, a fervent desire to support you in the unique timing and form of your unfolding, and permission to give voice to whatever is real for you, no matter how "ugly" or "shameful" it seems.
 I hold what is real in you as our more trustworthy guide for our work together, and will be your ally and guide in unearthing the truth in your bones that is calling you home.